vmasc-capabilities-lab/magda-docs/docs/source/magda-closeout/cap-lab-services.md

 We created and utilized these API helper functions due to format inconsistencies when connecting to Norfolk and Virginia datasets.

+You can find the [Magda-API hosted on our Azure DevOps Repository](https://dev.azure.com/CapabilitiesLab/_git/Magda?path=/CapabilitiesLab/Services/Magda-API).

 ## Flask-API

 TODO

+You can find the [Flask-API hosted on our Azure DevOps Repository](https://dev.azure.com/CapabilitiesLab/_git/Magda?path=/CapabilitiesLab/Services/Flask-API).